dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 #### `DOKKU_PROXY_PORT_MAP`

-By default Dokku sets the
+By default Dokku sets the App's TCP Port to `5000`.
+Unless you have a _very good_ reason to change it, leave it as the default.
+If you see the following error message:

 ```
 -----> Configuring ademo.app...(using built-in template)